jbm-coder/T1A3---Assignment/README.md

 ## Description

-My app checks on a user's mood.
+My app is called Friendster.
+The app checks on a user's current mood.

 The user is prompted to input from one of the preset moods and the Friendster app will provide the user a positive affirmation after entry.